Financing and Incentives

 Your business may benefit from the Town of Groton's Economic Assistance Fund.
 If eligible, this fund provides monies for the construction of necessary public infrastructure improvements associated with new job-creating developments.
 More information about the program is available here.

-Information about tax incentive and other business assistance programs can be found in our Business Incentives and Assistance Guide.
+Information about tax incentives and other business assistance programs can be found in our Business Incentives and Assistance Guide.

 To get started, please call Paige Bronk, Manager of Economic and Community Development, at (860) 448-4095 or email him at email@example.com.